Naveeniitd/MNIST-CNN-LeNet-CUDA/Readme.md

-# Subtask3 : LeNet-5 CNN Implementation
+# Subtask 3/4: LeNet-5 CNN Implementation/ CUDA Stream Optimization

-This section of our library leverages the power of NVIDIA CUDA to perform high-speed image processing and digit recognition on the MNIST dataset.
-Following the LeNet-5 architecture, it incorporates convolutional layers, activation functions (ReLU, Tanh), pooling layers (Max and Average), and a fully connected layer, concluding with a softmax probability distribution for digit classification.
+This section of our library harnesses the power of NVIDIA CUDA for rapid image processing and digit recognition on the MNIST dataset, employing the LeNet-5 architecture.
+It features convolutional layers, activation functions (ReLU, Tanh), pooling layers (Max and Average), and fully connected layers, culminating in a softmax probability distribution for accurate digit classification.

+The implementation optimizes the MNIST digit recognition process using CUDA streams, enhancing throughput and efficiency significantly.
+CUDA streams facilitate the concurrent execution of kernel launches and memory transfers, enabling our library to process images at high speed without compromising accuracy or performance.

+By adopting CUDA streams, we streamline the workflow, allowing for simultaneous operations that leverage GPU resources more effectively.
+This optimization ensures faster processing times for the entire MNIST dataset, showcasing the potential of parallel computing in deep learning tasks.

 ## Running the Digit Recognition Process